 No Impact.
-The project site is designated Public Use (PU) by the city's zoning map.
+The project site is zoned Public Use (PU) by the city's zoning map.
 The proposed gymnasium use is consistent with the existing middle school use and would not conflict with any agricultural use or a Williamson Act contract.
 No impact would occur, and no mitigation measures are required.

-c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code Section 12220(g)), timberland (as defined by Public Resources Code d) Result in the loss of forest land or conversion of forest land to non-forest use?

-Section 4526), or timberland zoned Timberland Production (as defined by Government Code Section 51104(g))?
+c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code Section 12220(g)), timberland (as defined by Public Resources Code Section 4526), or timberland zoned Timberland Production (as defined by Government Code Section 51104(g))?